huhulyaa/huhulyaa/README.md

  IT Instructor • Aspiring Software Developer

 I enjoy designing and developing software with clean user experiences and intelligent features.
-My work focuses on system development, with a growing interest in machine learning.

 </td>